Who Was Baron von Steuben? A German-born American Patriot

 Because von Steuben knew only a little English (mostly a few curse words, which made him wildly popular with the men), every evening, he would write his drills and recommendations in German.
 His secretary would translate from German to French, then Washington’s secretary would translate from French to English.
 The orders were then copied and given to each Brigade and regiment.
 Unlike the British, who felt it was “ungentlemanly” for officers to work with enlisted men, von Steuben was out there every day working with the Commander in Chief’s personal guard unit and men from each state to demonstrate the lessons so they could be passed through the entire army quickly and efficiently.

-All of the information was collected into an official drill manual called “Regulations for the Order and Discipline of the Troops of the United States” (or Blue Book) that would be used by the Army until 1812.
+All of the information was collected, and with the help of Alexander Hamilton and the Marquis de Lafayette, then turned into an official drill manual called “Regulations for the Order and Discipline of the Troops of the United States” (or Blue Book) that would be used by the Army until 1812.
 Some of the orders regarding marching and drilling are still used today.

 After Valley Forge